-After recovering the scooter, I went to Lakki and did some provision shopping but did not get very much because once Thetis is launched and tested I plan to take her to Samos where I will do more extensive provisioning.
+After recovering the scooter, I went to Lakki and did some provision shopping but did not get very much because once Thetis is launched and tested I planed to take her to Samos where I would do more extensive provisioning.
 I cleared the boat with the Limenarchio (Greek Coast Guard).
 I also bought some gasoline for the outboard.

 For dinner I went with Moo and Anastasis to Dimitris that overlooks Vromolithos.
-They had excellent mezedes (tasty hors d’oeuvres).
+They served us excellent mezedes (tasty hors d’oeuvres).